TV-Rename/Website/_manual/features/automating.md

   * As files change or on a fixed period [**as specified here**](/manual/options#the-search-folders-tab "Read about Auto Scanning").

+* _Auto Uprades_

+  * As better quality files are identified then they are used to replace lesser quality versions.

 {:.toplink}
 [Return to Top]()
 <!-- END AUTOMATING -------------------------- -->